RuslanSuzanskyi/user-weather-app/README.md

 # User Weather App

-An Angular application that displays a list of users along with current weather information based on their location.
+An Angular application that displays a list of users along with current weather information based on their location using https://randomuser.me/api/ and https://open-meteo.com/ APIs.

+## Live Demo

+Check out the live version here: https://ruslansuzanskyi.github.io/user-weather-app/

 ## How to run